 A Note from the Research Chair

-The TMS Research group is also heavily involved in planning activities for our 2019 TMS Patient/Caregiver Conference (May 1-3, 2019 in the San Francisco Bay Area).
-This conference will be a great opportunity to learn about mast cell diseases, participate in support group sessions and workshops, and interact with other patients/caregivers, our TMS team and many of our key mast cell disease specialist physicians, in a casual, relaxed setting.
+The TMS Research group was also heavily involved in planning activities for our TMS Patient/Caregiver Conference (May 1-3, 2019 in the San Francisco Bay Area).
+This conference was a great opportunity to learn about mast cell diseases, participate in support group sessions and workshops, and interact with other patients/caregivers, our TMS team and many of our key mast cell disease specialist physicians, in a casual, relaxed setting.
 It was wonderful to meet so many of you in person!

 Our TMS website also contains information on two TMS articles published in 2018 (on the 2010 Mast Cell Disorder Patient Survey and on Patient Perceptions in Mast Cell Disorders).
 We are still waiting to receive proofs to review for a third article, on International Mast Cell Disease Patient Support and Advocacy, which was written in collaboration with some of our international colleagues.
 We will let you know when that article has made it through the publication process!
 All of these articles, as well as our presentations on the MCAS Patient Survey, highlight the importance of patient participation in research surveys, education, support and advocacy activities.